brown-cs132-s13/labs/lab2/lab2.md

 The DOM represents elements (i.e. `<a>`, `<div>`, `<p>`) as nodes in a tree.
 These nodes are available as objects in Javascript.

 ## What is jQuery?

-You're probably heard of jQuery.
-Some people get it confused with javascript, or think it's a language.
 JQuery is library that wraps the DOM and creates a simpler API for interacting with the webpage.
 Let's start with an example so you can get an idea of what we're talking about.
 ## Clicking A Link

 ### 1. Open `index.html` in your text editor.
 Add this in between the `<body></body>` tags